-Opening A Claim With USAA
+Opening A Claim With USAA in Georgia

-If you are involved in a Georgia car accident with another driver who has USAA car insurance, or if you yourself have USAA, then you will need to contact USAA to set up a claim.
+If you are involved in a Georgia car accident with another driver who has USAA car insurance, or if you have USAA, then you will need to contact USAA to set up a claim.
 USAA’s claims phone number is 1-800-531-8722.
 If you are a USAA member, you can log in to your account at USAA.com to report your claim and track its status.

 Once a claim has been opened a USAA adjuster will be assigned to investigate and handle your claim.
 The USAA adjuster will likely call you to get your version of events.
 It is generally not a good idea to give a recorded statement to another driver’s insurance company.
 But if USAA is your insurance company you will need to comply with any requests for information, including requests for statements.
 This is because your insurance policy with USAA, like all insurance policies, has a cooperation clause that says you must cooperate with the insurance company.

-Property Damage vs. Bodily Injury Claims
+Property Damage vs. Bodily Injury Claims in Georgia